LukasGrebe/goetterfunke/README.md

 1. Download source or clone repository.
 1. Run `composer install` to install Dependancies
 1. Setup Google API oAuth:
     1. place the `auth.php` on your php webserver or use `https://lukas.grebe.me/goetterfunke/auth.php`
     1. Follow the instructions to [Setup oAuth](https://support.google.com/cloud/answer/6158849?hl=en) - create `web application` type OAuth 2.0 Client Credentials, and setup the URL of `auth.php`
     2. place the generated credentials json file in `/credentials/`
     3. update `goetterfunke.php` with the name of your Credentials file and location of your auth.php copy in lin 5 `$client = getClient('<your json>','<your auth.php>');`

 ## Working with Custom Dimension JSON
 ### Quick Start
 1. get the current configuration from a Property using `php goetterfunke.php getCDsJSON <account id> <property id> | jq 'map({index,name,scope,active})' > current.json`
-`)
 2. Modify and save `current.json`
-3. update any property Setup with `setCDs <account id> <property id> current.json`
+3. update any property setup with `setCDs <account id> <property id> current.json`

 ### Working with confluence